Thesis proposals

 Ministerial and regional funding of PhD fellowships is also possible via the Doctoral Schools of the Université Grenoble Alpes.
 The IBS is affiliated with the School of Physics and the School of Chemistry and Life Sciences.

-The next session for applications will take place mid 2025.
-Details of IBS thesis projects for 2025-2028 are currently dispatched on the Doctoral Schools’ websites:
+The next session for applications will take place mid 2026.
+Details of IBS thesis projects for 2026-2029 are currently dispatched on the Doctoral Schools’ websites:

-– Doctoral School in Physics
+– Doctoral School in Physics : Ecole Doctorale de Physique de Grenoble

-List of EDCSV subjects:
+List of EDCSV subjects :

 GRAL funding

-In the framework of the recently funded EUR “Grenoble Graduate School in Chemistry, Biology and Health” (CBH-EUR-GS), the LABEX-GRAL funds PhD scholarships in GRAL labs of the IRIG institute (IBS, BCI, BGE, CBM, and PCV).
+In the framework of the recently funded EUR “Grenoble Graduate School in Chemistry, Biology and Health” (CBH-EUR-GS), the LABEX GRAL funds PhD scholarships in GRAL labs of the IRIG institute (IBS, BCI, BGE, CBM, and PCV).

 CBH Graduate School Funding

-Information about PhD positions at IBS funded by the EUR “Grenoble Graduate School in Chemistry, Biology and Health” (CBH-EUR-GS) will be available in the spring 2025 here.
+Information about PhD positions at IBS funded by the EUR “Grenoble Graduate School in Chemistry, Biology and Health” (CBH-EUR-GS) will be available in the spring 2026 here.

 External grants